Alok-Kumar5/Face-emotion-Detection-using-live-cam-/README.md

 This project assumes you have a pre-existing dataset of labeled facial images for training and testing.
 You'll need to:

-Download or create your own facial image dataset with emotions labeled appropriately.
+Download or create your facial image dataset with emotions labeled appropriately.
 Organize the dataset into folders named after the corresponding emotions.
 Place the dataset folders within the Training and Testing directories of this repository.
 Usage (without data preparation)